uutcp/zfetchmusic/README.md

 # zmusic-fetch

-A tool to extract audio from YouTube/Bilibili videos and automatically split it into multiple audio files based on timestamp information.
+A tool to extract audio from videos and automatically split it into multiple audio files based on timestamp information.

 ## Features

-- 🎵 Download audio from YouTube/Bilibili videos (MP3 format)
+- 🎵 Download audio from videos (using yt-dlp)
 - ✂️ Automatically split audio based on timestamp information
-- 📝 Auto-generate CUE files
 - 🌐 Proxy support
-- 🎯 Automatic mp3splt management

 ## Requirements

 - Python 3.x
 - yt-dlp
-- mp3splt (automatically installed via Homebrew on macOS)
+- mp3splt
-- FFmpeg (for audio format conversion)
+- FFmpeg

 ## Installation